peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

-in the the European Union's General Data Protection Regulation ([GDPR](https://gdpr-info.eu/)), by creating a detailed profile of the End-User's credential status without explicit consent for such continuous surveillance.
+in the the European Union's General Data Protection Regulation ([GDPR](https://gdpr-info.eu/)), by creating a detailed profile of the End-User's Digital Credential status without explicit consent for such continuous surveillance.

 # Requirements